Badjelly's Bad Christmas: Starts with a goodnight to all

 A man comes on the voice-over saying "Due to circumstances beyond our control, the second half will begin shortly."

-Then Sir Nobonk accidentally think it's the end of the show, and says goodbye to the audience and gives them instructions for what to do as they leave (flirting with several of them as he does so) in the song "The Party's Over".
-The signers then come on, and tell Sir Nobonk to apologise to the audience for the confusion.
+Sir Nobonk accidentally thinks it's the end of the show, and says goodbye to the audience and gives them instructions for what to do as they leave (flirting with several of them as he does so) in the song "The Party's Over".
+The signers come on and tell Sir Nobonk to apologise to the audience for the confusion.
 He does this, and ends his song with the words "Hello, hello, hello, hello!"

 Scene 1 – The Adventure Continues

 Grandad says they have to go to the court of the Itchy Koo.
 Laura gets worried, because she doesn't want to have to walk there.
 Grandad agrees to get a taxi, which turns out to be a wheelbarrow.
 The taxi driver then makes an excuse to leave, and "drives" away.